huggingface/transformers/docs/source/en/model_doc/vitpose.md

 >>> outputs = model(pixel_values, dataset_index)
 ```

-- The current model utilizes a 2-step inference pipeline.
-The first step involves placing a bounding box around the region corresponding to the person.
-  After that, the second step uses VitPose to predict the keypoints.
+- ViTPose is a so-called top-down keypoint detection model.
+This means that one first uses an object detector, like [RT-DETR](rt-detr), to detect people (or other instances) in an image.
+Next, ViTPose takes the cropped images as input and predicts the keypoints.

 ```py
 >>> import torch